How to Get a Volunteer Position

 A resume that speaks to your relevant skills and experience will improve your chances of getting the position.
 If an organization asks for references, you can always approach a teacher or family friend to ask if they are willing to give you one.

 A cover letter is sent along with your resume to provide additional information on your skills and experiences, but also your motivation for wanting the position.
-A good cover letter can help you stand out from other applicants.
+Cover letters are not necessary for all volunteer applications, but a good cover letter can help you stand out from other applicants.
 Cover letters go into further detail about things like:

 - Why you want to apply